Back to Portfolio

 Implemented a hybrid approach combining:

-• Ensemble methods for improved accuracy
+• Ensemble of 3 models (varying augmentation seeds) for improved accuracy and reduced variance

 Results & Impact